 The Barshop Institute for Longevity and Aging brings together the world's leading scientists in aging and longevity research providing them with the latest technologies in the application of cutting-edge research methods.

 The primary spaces within the facility include wet laboratories, laboratory support areas, and an animal vivarium, as well as administrative and building support.
 The Barshop's reserach and core facilities include the San Antonio Aging Interventions Testing Program, San Antonio Nathan Shock Center, San Antonio Pepper Center, San Antonio Geriatric Research, Education and Clinical Center, Marmoset Aging Center, and Naked Mole-Rat Aging Center.

-The Cancer Therapy & Research Center (CTRC) is the only NCI-designated cancer center serving South Texas.
+The Mays Cancer Center, the newly named center of UT Health San Antonio MD Anderson Cancer Center is the only NCI-designated cancer center serving South Texas.
 It is a state-of-the-art research center with a focus on moving cancer discoveries in the laboratory into the clinic to save lives.
 As an NCI-designated cancer center, it has well developed research science programs aimed at conquering cancer paired with state-of-the-art cancer clinical care.

-The CTRC hosts a variety of educational opportunities including hands-on training with clinicians.
-In addition, the CTRC hosts a number of community educational seminars on cancer, as well as professional conferences and seminars.
-CTRC is also the host organization for the San Antonio Breast Cancer Symposium, the largest in the world for the disease.
+They host a variety of educational opportunities including hands-on training with clinicians, community educational seminars on cancer, as well as professional conferences and seminars.
+The Mays Cancer Center is also the host organization for the San Antonio Breast Cancer Symposium, the largest in the world for the disease.

 The Research Administration Building is home to biomedical researchers working on biochemistry and ophthalmology research.